Introducing the New Dacast BackOffice

-However, this changes would be of limited utility without the ultimate mobile upgrade: the ability to stream and upload directly from a mobile device.
+However, these changes would be of limited utility without the ultimate mobile upgrade: the ability to stream and upload directly from a mobile device.

 Streamlined Content Management

-Previously, the Dacast BackOffice used a traditional folder-based system for organization.
-It was functional, but provided some barriers to usability.
+Previously, the Dacast BackOffice used a traditional folder-based system for the organization.
+It was functional but provided some barriers to usability.
 Say, for example, that a stream fit equally into multiple categories.
 There is no way to properly organize files in this situation when you’re using a simple folder-based model.

 The new Dacast control panel uses an improved tagging and label-based method for organizing your content.
 This method allows for more flexible organization, since videos, streams, and packages can be tagged in multiple categories, and can be retagged without having to manually change the locations of files in their folders.

 The system is also faster, and offer greatly improved search functionality—especially for users with large numbers of channels and files.
 This allows users to search among their content with extreme facility and rapidity, which is extremely useful for those who build up an extensive content library.

 Other than these changes, the BackOffice retains the powerful and useful organization features present in the previous version.
 For example, batch configures options allow you to quickly make changes to content, bringing it on or offline, changing visual themes, and designating allowed countries for viewers.
 All in all, these features allow you to organize and manage your content with as little fuss as possible.